This project began with the goal of creating a playful and colorful lollipop-shaped lamp.

 After assembling, I rammed up several times before getting a good pull that I could cast.

-After pouring aluminum into the mold, I had several final steps.
+After casting in aluminum, I had several final steps.
 First, I removed my gate and runner and did some initial filing to remove sharp corners.
-Once I was happy, I mounted my piece on the mill and slowly worked up the size of the drill bit until I reached a 3/4 in hole.
+Once I was happy, I mounted my piece on the mill and slowly worked up the size of the drill bit until I reached a 3/4 in hole for the lollipop.

 I sanded the hand on the belt sander and buffing wheel to achieve a dimpled, organic, and shiny finish.